kaushalvarun/advanced-calculator/README.md

-# Advanced Calculator
+# Kaushal Calculator

-This advanced calculator built in HTML, CSS, and JavaScript provides a versatile set of features aimed to simplify mathematical tasks and provide accurate results.
+This is an advanced calculator built in HTML, CSS, and JavaScript provides a versatile set of features aimed to simplify mathematical tasks and provide accurate results.

 ## Usage
 Live Demo Link: https://kaushalvarun.github.io/advanced-calculator/ <br>